Crime in the News - Lesson

 Level(s): Grades 10 to 12

 In this lesson students explore the commercial and ethical issues surrounding the reporting of crime in televised newscasts.
-They begin by discussing their attitudes toward crime, followed by the reading of a handout comparing Canadian and American crime reporting and further discussion about crime and ‹the business› of television news.
-Students further explore how the media affect our perceptions about crime through a discussion on the media’s treatment of various ‹crime waves.› This lesson includes a group activity where students audit nightly newscasts based on guidelines they have established for responsible TV crime reporting.
+They begin by discussing their attitudes toward crime, followed by the reading of a handout comparing Canadian and American crime reporting and further discussion about crime and ‘the business’ of television news.
+Students further explore how the media affect our perceptions about crime through a discussion on the media’s treatment of various ‘crime waves.’

 - understand that the news is a form of entertainment which, like other television programs, competes for viewers